mshaek/LoanPredictionApp/README.md

 This document has been organised as follows- uploading and initial preprocessing of all three data files.
 After exploring and visualisation, some important features have been selected for modeling.
 Then 4 modelling techniques were used to build model and their performances has been compared.

+A quick demo of the app is available in this link: https://youtu.be/ZAkbBGR6Mng